samueldsingh/data-engineering/sql/3-constraints-joins.md

 3. **FOREIGN KEY** Constraint: Establishes a relationship between two tables, where the values in one table's column must match the values in another table's primary key column.
 This constraint ensures referential integrity between related tables.
+It prevents actions that would destroy links between tables.

 4. **NOT NULL** Constraint: Ensures that a column cannot have NULL values.
 It requires all rows in the table to have a value in that column.